 The very first moment you saw your child was one of your most incredible experiences.
 Your emotions were nearly indescribable.
-Your mind dreamed of how you will make life wonderful for that beautiful little baby.
-How have you done with that?
-Life moves forward and we all learn the lesson that parenting is tough work.
+Your mind dreamed of how you would make life wonderful for that beautiful little baby.
+Have you done that?
+Life moves forward and we all learn that parenting is tough work.
 That doesn’t mean you have to be a bad dad.

-But to be a good dad, takes sacrifice and diligence.
-Most of all, it requires a man to feel and share love deeper than he ever knew was possible.
+But to be a good dad takes sacrifice and diligence.
+Most of all, it requires a man to feel and share a love deeper than he ever knew was possible.
 There is no such thing as a perfect parent and even the best make their share of mistakes.
 But when we are trying to be the best fathers we can be, there are things we definitely don’t do.
 Here are 10 of them.

-1. All Pro Dads Don’t Avoid Communication
+1. All Pro Dads don’t avoid communication.

-2. All Pro Dads Don’t Abuse
+2. All Pro Dads don’t abuse.

-4. All Pro Dads Don’t Neglect
+4. All Pro Dads don’t neglect.

 As the head of the family, a dad’s responsibilities are numerous.
 We must take care to see that we do not neglect a single one.
 This applies to divorced fathers as well.
 Handle your business.
 Pay your child support in full and on time.

 Workaholics are plentiful and have a million excuses to justify their actions.
-It is expensive to raise a child, and that certainly requires money and a great work ethic.
+It is expensive to raise a child—it certainly requires money and a great work ethic.
 In most cases, though, the workaholic is really going overboard for selfish reasons, like to achieve status or to escape other responsibilities.
 Placing your career above your family is a bad dad move.
 It creates messes that can be impossible to clean up later.
 Choose your priorities carefully.It is the responsibility of a father to put himself second to the needs of his family.

-6. All Pro Dads Don’t Live Selfishly
+6. All Pro Dads don’t live selfishly.

-7. All Pro Dads Don’t Deny Affection
+7. All Pro Dads don’t deny affection.

-8. All Pro Dads Don’t Disregard Discipline
+8. All Pro Dads don’t disregard discipline.

-9. All Pro Dads Don’t Stunt Development
+9. All Pro Dads don’t stunt development.

-10. All Pro Dads Don’t Show Disrespect
+10. All Pro Dads don’t show disrespect.